January 10, 2022

 In particular, FINTRAC has set out its expectations in the following areas:

-- Firms should be prioritising the submission of suspicious transaction reports (STRs).
+- Firms should be prioritizing the submission of suspicious transaction reports (STRs).

 - In exceptional circumstances, where firms are unable to submit in the usual manner, but are in possession of critical information related to terrorist activity financing, FINTRAC asks that firms report via email.